/ Getting Started

 BLNC provides you with a brief overview of basic business structures and helpful links to help you with business formation in North Carolina.

-When it comes to Charlotte’s population, economy and industry trends, the Charlotte Chamber gives entrepreneurs access to the research and data they need to start and grow their business.
+When it comes to Charlotte’s population, economy and industry trends, the Charlotte Regional Business Alliance gives entrepreneurs access to the research and data they need to start and grow their business.

 - Charlotte Demographics: Charlotte is diverse in population and workforce.
 To learn more about our local population, projected growth demographics and more, check out these fact sheets and interactive dashboard, created by the Charlotte Chamber of Commerce.